psevestre/openid-fapi/Financial_API_WD_001.md

 * shall use TLS 1.2 or later as defined in [RFC5246] with the usage following the best practice in [RFC7525];
 * shall send access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [RFC6750];
 * shall send `User-Agent` header that identifies the client, e.g., `User-Agent: Intuit/1.2.3 Mint/4.3.1`; and
-* shall send `x-fapi-FinancialId` whose value is the unique identifier of the desired financial institution to interact assigned by the service bureau where the API is provided by a service bureau which uses the same endpoint for multiple institutions.
+* shall send `x-fapi-financial-id` whose value is the unique identifier of the desired financial institution to interact assigned by the service bureau where the API is provided by a service bureau which uses the same endpoint for multiple institutions.

-    **NOTE**: Conceptually, the value of the x-fapi-FinancialID corresponds to `iss` in the ID Token but is not required to be an https URI.
+    **NOTE**: Conceptually, the value of the `x-fapi-financial-id` corresponds to `iss` in the ID Token but is not required to be an https URI.
 It often is the routing number of the FI.

-    **NOTE**: The use of `User-Agent` and `x-fapi-FinancialID` is not a security feature.
+    **NOTE**: The use of `User-Agent` and `x-fapi-financial-id` is not a security feature.

 Further, the client

-* can optionally supply the `sub` value associated with the customer with the `x-fapi-CustomerId` request header, e.g., `x-fapi-CustomerId: a237cb74-61c9-4319-9fc5-ff5812778d6b`;
+* can optionally supply the `sub` value associated with the customer with the `x-fapi-customer-id` request header, e.g., `x-fapi-customer-id: a237cb74-61c9-4319-9fc5-ff5812778d6b`;
-* can optionally supply the last time the customer logged into the client in the `x-fapi-CustomerLastLoggedTime` header where the value is supplied as ** w3c date **, e.g., `x-fapi-CustomerLastLoggedTime: Tue, 11 Sep 2012 19:43:31 UTC`; and
+* can optionally supply the last time the customer logged into the client in the `x-fapi-customer-last-logged-time` header where the value is supplied as ** w3c date **, e.g., `x-fapi-customer-last-logged-time: Tue, 11 Sep 2012 19:43:31 UTC`; and
-* can supply the customer’s IP address if this data is available or applicable in the `x-fapi-CustomerIPAdress` header, e.g., `x-fapi-CustomerIPAdress: 198.51.100.119`; and
+* can supply the customer’s IP address if this data is available or applicable in the `x-fapi-customer-ip-address` header, e.g., `x-fapi-customer-ip-address: 198.51.100.119`; and
-* may send the `x-fapi-InteractionId` request header whose value is a [RFC4122] UUID to the server to help correlate log entries between client and server, e.g., `x-fapi-InteractionId: c770aef3-6784-41f7-8e0e-ff5f97bddb3a`.
+* may send the `x-fapi-interaction-id` request header whose value is a [RFC4122] UUID to the server to help correlate log entries between client and server, e.g., `x-fapi-interaction-id: c770aef3-6784-41f7-8e0e-ff5f97bddb3a`.